A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

-\textit{3) Logit and Probability Fractional Change:} To evaluate the detailed prediction change, we measure the logit fractional change of target class $\ty$ as $\Delta f_{\ty}(\hat{x})$.
-In our context, this measure quantifies the extent to which the attribution method can help reduce the confidence of the target class $\ty$ when recovery is made by replacing the features identified as trigger features by attributions.
+\textbf{Logit Fractional Change.} We further quantify the impact of attribution on model prediction confidence by measuring the logit fractional change of target class $\ty$ as $\Delta f_{\ty}(\hat{x})$.
+This measure quantifies the extent to which the attribution method can help reduce the confidence of the target class $\ty$ when recovery is made by replacing the features identified as trigger features by attributions.
 We similarly denote the logit fractional change of the output for the true label $y$ as $\Delta f_{y}(\hx)$.
 This serves to quantify the extent to which the attribution method can help restore the confidence in the class $y$.
-Concretely, the logit and probability fractional changes through the backdoored model $\tf$ are defined as
+Concretely, the logit fractional change through the backdoored model $\tf$ are defined as